Take your holiday to the next level by checking out the top five swimming holes in New Zealand, all of which cost nothing to visit.

-Sitting pretty at number four is the Owharoa Falls in the Karangahake Gorge which are nothing short of breathtaking.
-Nestled in between Paeroa and Waihi, you will drive through the Karangahake Gorge on a road trip between Auckland and Tauranga.
-There are wonderful views, and bush walks.
-The Karangahake Gorge is also part of the Hauraki Rail Trail, so it is possible to ride your bike to the spectacular Owharoa Falls.
-However, if you are driving, turn right off State Highway 2 into Waitewhata Rd, and park your rental car carefully on the side of the road, near the sign to the Falls Retreat Bistro.
-It's just a short walk through the bush to the falls and swimming hole.
+Sitting pretty at number four is Owharoa Falls in the Karangahake Gorge.
+Nestled between Paeroa and Waihi, the Karangahake Gorge is also part of the Hauraki Rail Trail, so it’s possible to ride your bike to the spectacular Owharoa Falls.
+However, if you’re driving, turn right off State Highway 2 into Waitewhata Road and park your rental car near the sign to the Falls Retreat Bistro.
+From there, it’s a short walk through the bush to the falls and swimming hole.

-At number three we have a hidden gem that will not disappoint.
-Maraetotara Falls is around a 40-minute drive from Napier, between Havelock North and Waimarama.
-Take the plunge and dive off the falls into the cool pool below or swing out into the clearing from the rope swing.
+At number three, we have a hidden gem that will not disappoint.
+Maraetotara Falls is around a 40-minute drive from Napier, situated between Havelock North and Waimarama.
+Take the plunge and dive off the falls into the cool pool below, or swing out into the clearing from the rope swing.
 The Maraetotara Historic Walk goes to the waterfall base.
 If you have time, continue the walk to discover the old Havelock North power station.

 Sliding into second place is one of Gisborne's greatest secrets.The Rere Rockslide is a natural rock slide located approximately 50 kilometres northwest of Gisborne, and it has to be the coolest way to spend your day in summer.
 Be sure to bring your inner tubes and boogie boards.